 The giant goldfield Stonewall Resources is reawakening

-We are developing a fully permitted TGME gold project near the towns of Pilgrims Rest and Sabie in Mpumalanga Province 370km northeast of Johannesburg.
+We are developing the fully permitted TGME gold project near the towns of Pilgrims Rest and Sabie in Mpumalanga Province, 370km northeast of Johannesburg.

-As well as Rietfontein and its entire 3.72Moz resource, the TGME project has a total of 43 historical mines across the vast prospective area of 62,000 hectares that contain about 35 million tonnes of pre-explored, pre-developed, pre-drilled, pre-blasted gold-bearing ore left over from almost a century of mining.
-The mines are easily accessible through existing shallow-angle haulages and adits.
+The TGME project has a total of 43 historical mines across the vast prospective area of 62,000 hectares that contain a current resource of 34.7Mt @ 4.6g/t Au for 5.15Moz (27% indicated, 70% underground resources).
+The mines are easily accessible through existing shallow-angle haulages and adits or in the case of Vaalhoek and Theta Hill, potential new open-cut mines.

-To facilitate production, we will refurbish the existing TGME processing plant at Pilgrims Rest.
-The TGME plant has not produced commercial quantities of gold since 2015 and remains connected to the national electricity grid.
+To facilitate production, we will refurbish the processing plant.
+The plant, which has not produced commercial quantities of gold since 2015, remains connected to the national electricity grid.
 Our preparations for production including engineering cost estimates, approvals facilitation and ongoing consultation with stakeholders, including the local community.